-A prime example of the recuperation of a refutation is the fate of William Forster Lloyd's "Two Lectures on the Checks to Population" from 1833.
+The survival of the fittest theodicy has been refuted, only to have the refutation subsequently misrepresented as a confirmation.
+A prime example of this recuperation trick is the fate of William Forster Lloyd's "Two Lectures on the Checks to Population" from 1833.
 Those lectures contained the image Garrett Hardin made famous 135 years later as the "Tragedy of the Commons."
 Hardin misinterpreted and/or misrepresented the point of Lloyd's image.
 Lloyd compared the field for employment of labor to an unregulated commons as a rebuttal to the Malthus/Townsend hypothesis that the prospect of starvation could act as a check to unsustainable growth of population.
 On the contrary, Lloyd maintained, the dynamics of overgrazing an unregulated commons would act as a perverse incentive to do exactly that.
 Lloyd's suggested remedy was a sort of endowment, modeled on customs in Norway, to encourage young people to postpone marriage until they have accumulated a sufficient nest egg.

 Lloyd maintained that some inequality of wealth was necessary to provide incentives but that, contrary to Townsend's doctrine, extreme inequality was not only ineffectual but detrimental.
 Hardin's reinterpretation of the tragedy of the commons, however, reverts back to Townsend's conclusions about individual suffering providing a check to population while collective provision would encourage profligacy and indolence -- precisely the conclusions that Lloyd's model repudiated.